Draught proofing windows? 9 simple and cheap ways to stop draughts

 In terms of materials, secondary glazing comes with frames in all kinds of materials to suit most homes, including uPVC, aluminium and timber.
 In the past, homeowners were often concerned that fitting secondary glazing could ruin the elegant good looks of original windows and so was a method shunned by those looking at how to draught proof sash windows.
 However, there are now several specialist companies offering bespoke secondary glazing units designed to tie in nicely with existing windows.

-Although some people do choose to fit secondary glazing on a DIY basis, it is often a job that is handed over to the professionals.
+And, although some people choose to fit secondary glazing on a DIY basis, it is often a job that is handed over to the professionals.

-Finally, it is worth noting that, should you live on a busy road, secondary glazing can also add a soundproofing layer.
+Finally, it is worth noting that, should you live on a busy road, secondary glazing can also add a soundproofing layer as well as reducing draughts..

-One final note — while it is undoubtedly important to prevent draughts from getting into your home, you do need to ensure that your home is still properly ventilated so that you don't end up having to look at how to prevent window condensation or deal with a mould or damp problem.
+But, while it is undoubtedly important to prevent draughts from getting into your home, you also need to ensure that your home is still properly ventilated so that you don't end up having to look at how to prevent window condensation or deal with a mould or damp problem.

 Get the Homebuilding & Renovating Newsletter